Robertshannon96/Master_DSI_notes/README.md

 ### Logistic Regression - another great jack bennetto lecture!
 * Logistic regression is a supervised-learning parametric classification model.
+* Logistic Regression is a basic algorithm used for making predictions about categorical, not numerical, targets
+*  The regression part comes from the fact its output is continuous along 0 to 1.
+*  but it is not a regression algorithm because it is not predicting the actual value of the target.
+Rather, it is predicting the probability that the outcome is true (e.g. the probability that your team will win).

 Why cant you use linear regression for classification?
 - Mostly because you want to get a probability